dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/lockExceptions

-To create a new lock excecption you can use a POST request and specify the data set, period and organisation unit:
+To create a new lock exception you can use a POST request and specify the data set, period and organisation unit:

     POST /api/lockExceptions?ds=BfMAe6Itzgt&pe=201709&ou=DiszpKrYNg8